-The PDT does not anticipate adverse impacts to any T&E species or critical habitat.
+The PDT has not identified any adverse impacts to T&E species or critical habitat.

 2. REVIEW EXECUTION PLAN

 This section describes each level of review to be conducted.
 Based upon the factors discussed in Section 1, this study will undergo the following types of reviews: